TijnBerns/particle_collision_simulation/README.md

 # Particle Collision Simulation

-This repository contains the code for assignments of the course Natural Computing (Radboud University Nijmegen).
+This repository contains the code for assignments of the course Machine Learning in Particle Physics and Astronomy (NWI-NM116B Radboud University Nijmegen).